430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 # testing
 # link testing
 firstly I had to test all of the links on my webpage to make sure that you could navigate easily and smoothly through my website.
 So I went through the homepage clicking each phone, button and icon every link worked.
-I tested this because because i had to make sure that it is a functional and that it works properly so that user can navigate through my site without encountering any issues.
+I tested this because because I had to make sure that it is a functional and that it works properly so that user can navigate through my site without encountering any issues.
 This is also great because it can highlight that my website is reliable in helping users find the content they want without having any trouble in doing so.

 ![image](../design/link.test.PNG)

 this is an example of my links.